jo2lxq/wafl/WAFL-ViT/README.md

 ### contact_pattern

 You have to prepare moving pattern of nodes that participate in the collaborative training.
-See `src/utils/generate_contact_pattern.py` & `visualize_contact_pattern.py` for more details.
+See `src/utils/generate_contact_pattern.py` and `visualize_contact_pattern.py` for more details.

 ## References